peaceodey/Hypertension-Patient-Care-Treatment-Analysis/README.md

 ## Introduction

-Tender Heart Specialist Hospital is a healthcare provider operating in the hospital and clinical care industry.
+Racham Specialist Hospital is a healthcare provider operating in the hospital and clinical care industry.

 This project examines cardiology department data from **January–December 2014** to understand: